awmly/stan-loader/README.md

 # STAN Loader [![Build Status](https://travis-ci.org/awomersley/stan-loader.svg?branch=master)](https://travis-ci.org/awomersley/stan-loader) [![Code Climate](https://codeclimate.com/github/awomersley/stan-loader/badges/gpa.svg)](https://codeclimate.com/github/awomersley/stan-loader) [![Codacy Badge](https://www.codacy.com/project/badge/b0fdb35b7b3a4d6e92b66a75cd4a1e4d)](https://www.codacy.com/public/a/stan-loader)

-A really simple native non render blocking javascript loader that will load an array of libraries in order and then execute a callack function on load or error.
+A really simple non render blocking javascript loader that will load an array of libraries in order and then execute a callback function on load or error.
 Will allow for higher speedtest scores on [Page Speed](https://developers.google.com/speed/pagespeed/), [ySlow](http://yslow.org/), [Site Speed](http://www.sitespeed.io/) and [Pingdom](http://tools.pingdom.com/fpt/).

+## What Is It / How Does It Work

+STAN Loader is a function that accepts four parameters;

 ```javascript
 $STAN_Load(libs, success, error [,force]);
 ```

 `libs` an array of libraries to load

-`success` and `error` functions to call on load sucess/error `force` by default libraries start to be loaded once the window load event is fired, to force them to start loading straight away set this value to true.
+`success` and `error` functions to call on load sucess/error

+`force` by default libraries start to be loaded once the window load event is fired, to force them to start loading straight away set this value to true.
 This value is optional, to have the libraries start loading on window load you can leave this option out.

+Once called each library will be loaded in the order set so any library dependencies can be met.
+If all libraries are loaded successfully the success callback is run.
+If any library fails to load the error callback is run and the script will end.

 ## Usage